 9-1-1: Emergencies or non-emergency criminal violations, dial 9-1-1 to contact the nearest law enforcement agency.
 For on-campus reporting to CRPS, use the campus emergency call boxes and/or the courtesy phones strategically placed on the campus for immediate connection to the on-duty CRPS Officer or Public Safety Officer.
-Or call, 707.476.4111.
+Or call 707.476.4111.
 Non-emergencies can be reported to CRPS on 707.476.4112.
 Call 707.465.2311 for Del Norte Campus.

-In Person
+In-Person

-CRPS: Contact an CRPS Office in the main lobby of the Student Services building or the PSO on patrol or go to the Eureka Campus CRPS substation in room RBCA 104 or 105 on the lower level of the old Redwoods Business Complex-A (Old Administration Building).
-The Del Norte campus has part-time Public Safety Officers working during business hours.
+CRPS: PSO can be found on patrol or go to the Eureka Campus CRPS substation in-room RBCA 104 or 105 on the lower level of the old Redwoods Business Complex-A (Old Administration Building).
+The Del Norte campus has Public Safety Officers working during business hours.
 If an officer is not available, contact the Campus Director.